zulip/zulip/docs/production/upgrade.md

 See the [troubleshooting guide](#troubleshooting-and-rollback) if you run into any issues or need to roll back the upgrade.

+After you have completed the Zulip upgrade, you may also wish to [upgrade the version of PostgreSQL][#upgrading-postgresql].

 ## Upgrading from a Git repository

 Zulip supports upgrading a production installation to any commit in a